inexorgame-obsolete/multilanguage-plugin-engine/README.md

 ## How to compile

 - you should have a reasonably recent version of `GCC>=6` or `Clang>=4`
+- you should have a reasonably recent version of `CMake`
+- `mkdir build && cd build && cmake .. && make`

+For the sake of simplicity you can also just do this if you feel like it:

-- `c++ Interface.hpp ExtensionPoint.hpp Component.hpp ComponentManager.hpp`
+- `c++ Exception.hpp Interface.hpp ExtensionPoint.hpp Component.hpp ComponentManager.hpp`